-- Use ink that is too light to make entries.
-Use only black - Make entries that are too small or too large.
+- Omit the decimal point and cents from entries. - Make entries using ink that is too light.
+Use only black ink. - Make entries that are too small or too large.
 Use 12-point Courier font, if possible. - Add dollar signs to the money-amount boxes.
-They have been removed from Copy A and are not required. - Inappropriately check the "Retirement plan" checkbox in box 13.
-See Retirement plan on page 13. - Misformat the employee's name in box e.
-Enter the employee's first name and middle initial in the first box, his or her surname in the second box, and his or her suffix in the third box.
+They have been removed from Copy A and are not required.

+The company of the control of - Inappropriately check the "Retirement plan" checkbox in box 13.
+See Retirement plan on page 11. - Misformat the employee's name in box e.
+Enter the employee's first name and middle initial in the first box, his or her surname in the second box, and his or her suffix (optional) in the third box.